Edahi/NGSDataAnalysis/ATAC-Seq/README.md

 ### 6- Peak calling
 - [HOMER](http://homer.ucsd.edu/homer/ngs/tagDir.html) tag directories are generated for the filtered reads and the subnucleosomal pairs.
 - Using these tagDirectories, peaks are called using the [findPeaks](http://homer.ucsd.edu/homer/ngs/peaks.html) parameters " -style dnase -region -nfr ".
+- Accessible peaks from the subnucleosomal reads data are also obtained with [MACS2](https://github.com/taoliu/MACS) parameters "-g mm -q 0.05  --keep-dup all --nomodel".

 ### 7. Generate Genome-Browser tracks
 - From the tagDirectories [makeUCSCfile](http://homer.ucsd.edu/homer/ngs/ucsc.html) is used to auto-generate a bedGraph.gz file with a factor size of 1e20